ebramk12/digital-disbursements/README.md

-# Dev Studio - Sample Template repo
+# Dev Studio - Sample Template repository

 This repo contains the content for tenants of Developer Studio.